briandalvarez/Mancala-Capstone-Project/README.md

 This file contains the previously existing board class that handles all board changes and board logic.

 *constants.py*
+This files contains constant variables that are used throughout the project.

 *gui_play.py*
+This file contains our GUI and gameGUI class.This is the file that our projects main file(from where our program is run), and is run with the **python -m mancala.gui_play** command.

 *mancala.py*
+This file contains
 *play.py*

 ## Tests